tadad/real-democracy/content/writing/tech-and-the-legal-system.md

 description: AI and blockchains will save the courts
 ---

+In much of the Western world, the legal system feels less like a path to justice and more like a bureaucratic maze.
+Landlords spend years trying to evict tenants who haven’t paid rent.
+Victims of theft are told their case isn’t worth pursuing.
+Civil disputes (contracts breached, debts unpaid) drag on for 18 months or more before ever seeing a courtroom.
+The backlog is endless and the costs are crushing.
+People don't believe the system works at all.
+If we want to rebuild trust, we need new tools.
+AI and blockchains are what we need to make the system faster and fairer.

 For this essay, there are two kinds of law:
 - "Code Law": Deterministic, rules-based, quantitative.
 Can be enforced by machines (smart contracts, DAOs, accounting software, etc.).
 - "Word Law": Interpretive, context-dependent, qualitative.
 Requires judges, precedent, human values.